TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 php vendor/karavasilev/cryptomanana/check.php
 ```

-*Note: This check script can flag certain missing system requirements or wrongly configured extensions, for example
+*Note: This check script can flag certain missing system requirements or wrongly configured extensions, for example,
 the `OPENSSL_CONF` environmental variable may not be pointing to the `openssl.cnf` file or your PHP version may need an
 upgrade.*

 #### [](#manual-autoloading-legacy){:.book_mark}Manual Autoloading (Legacy) ####

 &nbsp;&nbsp;&nbsp;&nbsp;If you in to integrate the framework in a legacy project that does not use require and utilizes
-manual autoloading, then you must either integrate in manually via the `src/autoloader.php` autoloader or you own one,
+manual autoloading, then you must either integrate it manually via the `src/autoloader.php` autoloader or you own one,
 as follows:

 {% include code_copy_header.html %}